Entangled sensor-networks for dark-matter searches: Entangled sensor-networks for dark matter search

 where we have singled-out the primary mode $\hat{a}_1^{\rm (in)}$ and defined the input ``environmental mode" $\hat{e}_l^{\rm(in)}=\sum_{k=2}^Mw^\prime_{lk}/\sqrt{1-\abs{w^\prime_{l1}}^2}\hat{a}_k^{\rm(in)}$, which is populated by the uncorrelated thermal/vacuum fluctuations of the remaining input modes, $\{\hat{a}_k^{\rm(in)}\}_{k=2}^M$.

-Now consider the second set of intermediary modes $\{\hat{b}_l^\prime\}$ just after the cavity interaction but before the power-combiner $\bm W$.
+Now consider the second set of intermediary modes $\{\hat{b}_l^\prime\}$ just after the cavity interaction but before the linear network $\bm W$.
 Defining the environmental modes $\{\hat{e}_l\}$, which are introduced from cavity transmission loss, the intermediary mode $\hat{b}_l^\prime$ can be written as,

-where $\hat{b}_l$ is taken from eq.~\eqref{eq:b_modes} and $\alpha_l$ denotes the axion-induced displacement at the $l$th cavity.
-Next, we introduce the power-combining weights $\{w_{jl}\}$, which likewise obey an orthogonality relation $\sum_{k}w_{mk} w_{kn}^*=\delta_{mn}$.
+where $\hat{b}_l$ is taken from Eq.~\eqref{eq:b_modes} and $\alpha_l$ denotes the axion-induced displacement at the $l$th cavity.
+Next, we introduce the weights $\{w_{jl}\}$, which likewise obey an orthogonality relation $\sum_{k}w_{mk} w_{kn}^*=\delta_{mn}$.
 We then obtain a formal relation for the output modes, ${\hat{a}_j^{\rm(out)}=\sum_{l=1}^Mw_{jl}\hat{b}_l^\prime}$.
-Combining this relation with eqs.~\eqref{eq:b_modes} and \eqref{eq:b_prime_modes} and choosing $j=1$, we find a generic expression for the output primary-mode of the network, \begin{widetext}
+Combining this relation with Eqs.~\eqref{eq:b_modes} and \eqref{eq:b_prime_modes} and choosing $j=1$, we find a generic expression for the output primary-mode of the network, \begin{widetext}

 \end{widetext} where we have identified the parts which contribute to the signal and to the noise.
 Performing a homodyne measurement along the real quadrature of $\hat{a}_1^{\rm(out)}$ then gives an estimate of the signal power and the noise power.
 Hence, understanding and manipulating this mode relation is of primary significance to our forthcoming analyses.